Meet the Eyebeam Access Residents

 LaJuné McMillian: The project itself is called The Black Movement Project.
-I’m trying to focus on building a motion capture library and a tool for black 3D-based characters.
-It’s a library that people can use.
-People will be able to download any motion-capture file, or download any character they want to use.
+I’m trying to focus on building a motion capture library and tool for black 3D-based characters.
+It’s a library that people can use to download motion-capture files and character they want to use.
 They will have access to the way that we move through time.
 It’s a museum, or an archive, of the ways that we move.

-SA: There are so many entry points to how we think about access.
-You know, access to resources, access as it relates to disability justice, but I like this idea of access to yourself and your representation in digital form, in 3D form.
-So, it’s very interesting.
-What is your personal criteria for success during this residency?
+SA: There are so many entry points to how we think about access: access to resources, access as it relates to disability justice.
+I like this idea of access to yourself and your representation in digital form, in 3D form.

-LM: Basically, what I’m trying to do is create a space where I can bring black people into the 3D community.
-I want to bring in black performers, and then I also want to bring in black activists.
+LM: What I’m trying to do is create a space where I can bring black people into the 3D community.
+I want to bring in black performers and activists.
 I’m trying to create this space where we can all sit down and build these tools together.

-LM: One of my largest problems is access itself, and being able to afford tools.
-There are a lot of tools that I would love to use, but I can’t because I can’t afford them.
-Making the tools more affordable would be helpful, but the tools that are out now don’t cater to the black community at all.
-Like Mixamo and Adobe Fuse, motion capture spaces where you can download motion-capture files and you can actually rig characters, there are no characters that represent me.
-Even when it comes to finding hairstyles—I can’t find any hairstyles that represent me or my hair texture.
-In the 3D community as a whole, when it comes to hair textures or black hair styles, it just hasn’t been there.
+LM: Making the tools more affordable would be helpful, but the tools that are out now don’t cater to the black community at all.
+There are no characters that represent me.
 I want to open up the XR community to more black performers, activists, and modelers, and coders, making the tools more of a reflection of the black community.

 SA: I’m curious about what kind of exploratory places you’re interested in reaching during this residency?
 What are some weird experiments you want to get into while at Eyebeam?
 What are things that you’re excited about trying, that you haven’t had time or resources for yet?

 LM: I’m going to make this tool by researching a huge range of black bodies.
 I’m going to do body scans of all different types of black people.
 I’m really interested in different sizes, body forms, and skin/hair textures to showcase the diversity of blackness.
-I’m interested in learning more about how we’ve used movement as a form of resilience.
-I’m trying to explore why I move through space.
-There were certain parts of my life through [figure] skating that were traumatic, but then there were also parts of it that made me feel alive and free.
-I’m trying to explore that relationship.
+How have we used movement as a form of resilience?

 SA: I love you saying that you’re in a place of research, and that you’re willing to do this research—that you want to do this research—with other people.
 It’s a beautiful way to start your residency.
 That you’re willing and you want to learn with other people to create spaces for you to exist in this 3D/XR community.
 So, thank you so much.
 I’m very excited to see what happens this year and I can’t wait to start poking around this library and even use some of the things you create.